 What was the timeline for the CAR and will decisions be published?

 There were two primary phases.
 Phase 1 began with the University System Office and six institutions.
 Phase 2 included the remaining institutions.
 Each phase took 8-16 months to fully complete.
 Once the CAR concludes, the final reports will be published to the CAR website.
 Reports for individual institutions will be found on the institutions’ websites.

 How much money is expected to be saved by this initiative?

-It is too early in the process to determine how much money may be saved.
-The Administrative Review should result in opportunities for savings to provide greater affordability and access for USG students, strengthen the core academic enterprise, and improve student support services.
+Savings will be posted within the CAR’s final report, which will be posted on the CAR website once the audit concludes.
+The Administrative Review should result in opportunities for savings to provide greater affordability and access for USG students, to strengthen the core academic enterprise, and to improve student support services.

 How will savings be used to provide greater affordability for students?

 Higher education has undergone fundamental changes in who enrolls and why, how instruction is delivered, and how it is paid for.
 Actual savings will vary by institution but could result in cost avoidance, lower costs, and/or enhanced services.

 If you have additional questions or comments please submit them using the Contact Us form on this website.